SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Truncation

-For more details about truncation and how to use it, please visit the [accessibility foundations](/basics/accessibility).
+For more details about truncation and how to use it, please visit the [truncation basics](/basics/truncation).